Event Handling Equalizer logo

 Equalizer dispatches the window system events automatically between the execution of two task methods.
 External toolkits, e.g., QT, might implement a message pump themselves.
 It is therefore desirable to disable the message pump for application and/or pipe threads to avoid side effect of event dispatch at an unexpected time for the external toolkit.

-The virtual method useMessagePump is called by Equalizer during application and pipe thread initialization (before configInit!) to determine if the application or pipe thread shall automatically dispatch OS events.
-For non-threaded pipes, the method is not called.
-On WGL and GLX, messages are dispatched in the application and each pipe thread.
-On AGL, events are dispatched only on the application thread, i.e., Pipe::useMessagePump is never called.
-If useMessagePump returns false, the application has to dispatch events.
+The virtual method useMessagePump is called by Equalizer during application and pipe thread initialization (before configInit!) to determine if the pipe thread shall automatically dispatch OS events.
+Messages are always dispatched to the window's pipe thread.
+If useMessagePump returns false, the application has to dispatch events itself.

 Customized Event Handling